Last month, I shared the news about American Airlines’ plan to begin selling “Basic Economy” tickets.

 For most folks, Basic Economy is NOT a good deal!
 For example, if you’re traveling with a companion, there is no guarantee you’ll get to sit together, because you can’t choose your own seats.
 And you aren’t allowed to have a carry-on, so if you have one you’ll need to check it for $25.

-However, if you have an American Airlines co-branded credit card, like the Citi American Airlines Platinum Select (and aren’t concerned about elite status), these fares aren’t so bad.
+However, if you have an American Airlines co-branded credit card, like the Citi AAdvantage Platinum Select World Elite Mastercard (and aren’t concerned about elite status), these fares aren’t so bad.
 That’s because:

 - You WILL be allowed a carry-on item